-With a diverse membership of prominent thinkers, the commission is reviewing evidence from academic research, local equality programmes and insight from the business, public, voluntary and community sectors, to recommend new policy, activity and ways of working.
-Its independence allows the Commission the chance to challenge existing approaches, explore powers and levers for change, and set out a new direction for tackling inequality.
+With a diverse membership of prominent thinkers, the commission reviewed evidence from a ‘call for ideas’ from local people, academic research, local equality programmes and insight from the business, public, voluntary and community sectors, to recommend new policy, activity and ways of working.
+Its independence has allowed the Commission the chance to challenge existing approaches, explore powers and levers for change, and set out a new direction for tackling inequality.

-The Independent Inequalities Commission is chaired by Kate Pickett, Professor of Epidemiology and Deputy Director of the Centre for Future Health at the University of York.
+The Independent Inequalities Commission was chaired by Kate Pickett, Professor of Epidemiology and Deputy Director of the Centre for Future Health at the University of York.

-The commission will report back its recommendations for action to the Mayor and leaders of the 10 local authorities in March 2021.
-These will inform the pandemic response and recovery, as well as informing the next Greater Manchester Strategy, the comprehensive plan for the future of our city-region covering economic growth, health, wellbeing, jobs, housing, transport, skills and training.
+The Commission presented its report to the Combined Authority in March 2021.
+Its recommendations will inform the pandemic response and recovery, as well as informing the next Greater Manchester Strategy, the comprehensive plan for the future of our city-region covering economic growth, health, wellbeing, jobs, housing, transport, skills and training.

 For further information on the Independent Inequalities Commission please contact Anne.Lythgoe@greatermanchester-ca.gov.uk.